 There are several ways that this can happen:

 Today, there is little chance of this happening.
 But in the early years of crypto, users lost hundreds of millions of dollars to such hacks.
 The most infamous of these is the Mt.
-Gox hack of 2014, where 850,000 BTC (worth about $473 million at the time) in user funds was stolen.
+Gox hack of 2014, where 850,000 BTC (worth about $473 million at the time) in user funds were stolen.

-1. Mismanagement causes the CEX to collapse
+2. Mismanagement Causes the CEX to Collapse

 Are Exchange Wallets Any Good?

 Ultimately, it depends on your needs.
 If you’re someone who trades often or is new to crypto and not quite ready to manage your own private keys, and you’re willing to assume the counterparty risk that comes with this decision, choosing an exchange wallet isn’t a bad idea.
-This type of wallet comes with many trading and security features that should serve you well.